buggyrace/buggy-race-about/docs/customising/creating-tasks.md

 ![Screenshot of upload tasks dialogue](/docs/img/screenshots/upload-tasks.png)

 {: .caption}
-The upload tasks dialogue — if you don't provide a file to upload, the race server will use the default tasks (but the first two tasks of phase 0 assume your students are downloading the buggy editor as a zip file from your race server).
+The upload tasks dialogue.
+If you don't provide a file to upload, the race server will use the default tasks — but the first two tasks of phase 0 (`0-GET` getting the source code, and `0-RUN` running it) will be customised depending on how you've decided to distribute the buggy editor source code to your students).

 Creating the tasks is potentially destructive (it will delete any existing tasks), so you need the [authorisation code](auth) to do it.